Amtrak Auto Train Rooms

 This chart is a guide; this information can change at Amtrak’s discretion.

-Auto Train Room Layouts
+Auto Train room layouts

 Below are Amtrak sleeper and coach car layouts.